Kent Appelhans (Chair)

 Seat 16: Owner/Operator of Private EMS Service

-Kent Appelhans has 23 years of experience in the fire and EMS services.
+Kent Appelhans has 30 years of experience in the fire and EMS services with current certifications as a Paramedic and Firefighter II.
 He began his career at the Pemberville Freedom Fire Department in 1990 as a firefighter and obtained his paramedic certification at Providence Hospital in 1992.
-He remains a part-time volunteer firefighter and paramedic for that service.
+He remains a part-time firefighter and paramedic for that service and is currently a Captain on the department.

-Kent is actively involved with the Ohio Ambulance and Medical Transportation Association and was a recent board member on the Ohio Medical Transportation Board.
+Kent is actively involved with the Ohio Ambulance and Medical Transportation Association where he serves on the board and was a board member on the Ohio Medical Transportation Board prior to appointment to the Emergency Medical, Fire, and Transportation Services Board.

 Seat 1: ER Physician